luizAugusto102491/A-RoF-Linearization-Dataset-Repository/README.md

    * `n` varies from 1 to 11
    * `x` varies from 0 to 10
-   * `y` represents the bandwidth, which can be 3, 6, 12 or 24 MHz
+   * `y` represents the bandwidth, which can take values of 3, 6, 12 or 24 MHz

 *********************